ivalkshfoeif/Nami-Mall/README.md

 # Nami-Mall
-The back end part of xiaomi mall
+The back end part of a clone mall of xiaomi online mall